MaastrichtU-IDS/d2s-docs/website/docs/introduction.md

 ├── README.md
 ├── docker-compose.yml	# If needed
 ├── Dockerfile			# If needed
-└── mappings			# Folders of the different datasets mappings
+└── datasets			# Folders of the different datasets mappings
     └── my-dataset1
         ├── README.md	# Notes about how and where to run those mappings ├── mappings.yarrr.yml		# YARRRML mappings